William Herbert Wallace is almost certainly innocent of this crime.

-- Parry and Denison are seen running away towards Lower Breck Road by Anne Parsons, and witnessed by Jane Smith at her house near Cabbage Hall cinema and Dr. Dunlop’s house (see diagram below).
+- Parry and Denison are seen running away towards Lower Breck Road by Anne Parsons, and witnessed by Jane Smith at her house near Cabbage Hall cinema (see the diagram below).

-- The men jump into Parry’s car, the glove is thrown into the glove commpartment, and they drive off.
+- The men jump into Parry’s car, the stained mitten is thrown into the glove compartment by Denison – possibly forgotten about or unnoticed by Gordon, and they drive off.

 - According to Parry, it’s after 20.30 that he goes to Maiden Lane Post Office to buy a pack of cigarettes.
-But it would be very rare for such a place to be open at this time of night – so he may have purchased these things from one of many kiosks which operated in that era selling such things.
+But it would be very rare for such a place to be open at this time of night unless it was a mixed kind of shop (hence Wallace checking his watch at quarter to 8 to see if the Post Office at Allerton Road would be open) – so he may have purchased these things from one of many kiosks which operated in that era selling such things.

 He says he then went down to Hignett’s Bicycle Shop to get an accumulator battery for his car (Lily Lloyd’s mother says he claimed he had picked up a battery for his wireless radio) – again, shops in those days were very rarely open late at night but Hignett’s “shop” is actually his house.
 Walter Hignett advertised merchandise in local newspaper ads and people would come to his house to purchase them.

-He visits Lily Lloyd at around 21.00, although later when talking to Wilkes, despite saying she does not believe Gordon killed Julia, she admits she lied to police and that he in fact turned up later than she had told them.
+He visits Lily Lloyd at around 21.00, although in the ’80s when talking to Roger Wilkes, despite saying she does not believe Gordon killed Julia, she admits she lied to police and that he in fact turned up later than she had told them.

 - Later that evening he goes to see Parkes and has his car hosed down extensively in an agitated state, according to Parkes there was a mitten in the glove box Parry claimed would “hang him” if found by the police, and he had blurted out something about dropping the weapon down the grid outside the doctor’s house on Priory Road.
 He pays Parkes 5 shillings and leaves (5 shillings being over a third of the rent Wallace paid for his home each week, for perspective).